 - Completely Cross platform

-By default, the application runs in your systemtray (typically located in the bottom left corner of your screen.
+By default, the application runs in your system tray (typically located in the bottom right corner of your screen.
 All the code is available on github.

 You can download QTalarm from here as well.

 There are no current windows builds ready for download (mostly because I’m lazy).
 For now you can build the project for windows yourself using the Source